-Table 3.8: Passenger Demand: Capacity Balance in the London Area, 2024 to 2031 (mppa)
+Table 3.8: Passenger Demand:Capacity Balance in the London Area, 2024 to 2031 (mppa)

-Note: Demand based on Continuation of Current Trends scenario and a regional airport share of demand of 40%.
-Source: CSACL analysis of DfT Jet Zero data
+Note: Assumes a regional airport share of demand of 40%.

+Source: CSACL analysis of DfT sustainable-aviation-fuel-mandate-dataset March-April 2023

-3.52 It may be seen that there is sufficient airport capacity until 2029.
-This position could easily be changed if either capacity just 3% higher became available at the other London airports or total UK demand were to be lower than the current forecasts predict for the reasons given earlier.
-For example, realisation of the SAF cost illustration would be sufficient to reduce demand sufficiently to prevent there being a shortage of airport capacity over this period.
+3.53 It may be seen that there is sufficient airport capacity until 2031.
+This position could be strengthened further if either more capacity became available at the other London airports and/or total UK demand were to be lower than the current forecasts predict for the reasons given earlier.

-3.53 Therefore, relaxation of the existing passenger cap at LCY would not be necessary to meet overall London area demand in the timescale considered as part of this application.
+3.54 Therefore, relaxation of the existing passenger cap at LCY would not be necessary to meet overall London area demand in the timescale considered as part of this application.

-3.54 Many of the additional passengers enabled to use LCY (particularly on a Saturday afternoon) would be travelling for leisure reasons.
-As the analysis summarised below strongly suggests a passenger travelling from LCY on an Embraer 190 would lead to a higher weight of CO2 emissions than if they had used one of the other London airports.
+3.55 As the analysis summarised below strongly suggests a passenger travelling from LCY on an Embraer 190 would lead to a higher weight of CO_2 emissions than if they had used one of the other London airports.
 The illustration is based on a round trip to Palma Mallorca (a major holiday destination), using the largest airline at each of the four airports and flying a typical aircraft at a typical load factor for each carrier.
 It may be seen that the round-trip emissions from LCY would be almost twice as high than would have been the case had easyJet (Gatwick) or Ryanair (Stansted) been used.